wavecommander/panblog/md/posts/a-reply-to-summa-theologiae.md

 ![](./images/stthomas.jpg)

 It has been a long time since I have contributed anything to this page.

-I have some plans to replace this website with a much simpler page and have a comment section.
+~~I have some plans to replace this website with a much simpler page and have a comment section.~~ *If you are reading this now, consider that done!*

 In the meantime, I may write another piece to share here if I can think of something interesting and make the time.